ddluc/piste-ui/README.md

 #### Best Practices

-* Define only one component an prop type per file.
+* Define only one component and prop type per file.
 * Implement test cases to maintain ~95% test coverage
 * Provide default component styles from theme and expose theme overrides via props
 * Export both the `Component` and the `ComponentProps` from the index file